GET IN TOUCH

 History of Gig Economy Taxes and Reporting Rules

 The gig economy has grown rapidly over the past decade, with millions of workers providing services through rideshare apps, delivery platforms, and online marketplace operators.
 The IRS considers all gig income taxable, regardless of whether a worker receives tax forms.
-Self-employed individuals must report income and pay their taxes even on part-time or side jobs.
+Self-employed individuals must report income and pay taxes, even from part-time or side jobs.

 Independent Contractor Tax Rules and Compliance